 Multicrystalline (Polycrystalline) are also single silicon cells constructed by utilizing multiple amounts of smaller crystals to form a cell.
 This cell type has high conversion efficiency.

 Amorphous silicon is produced by depositing an active silicon material on various substrates such as stainless steel.
-The conversion efficiency is not as good as the single crystal type, they are bulkier but work better in shaded situations and are the most inexpensive to manufacture (and therefore purchase).
+The conversion efficiency is not as good as the single-crystal type, they are bulkier but work better in shaded situations and are the most inexpensive to manufacture (and therefore purchase).

-In general, the best areas for mounting a panel are usually aft: on an arch, on top of dingy davits, on top of the bimini, between two stanchions, on a pole on the rail.
+In general, the best areas for mounting a panel are usually aft: on an arch, on top of dingy davits, on top of the bimini, between two stanchions, or on a pole on the rail.
 Your preferred mounting location will also be a factor in the type of panel you chose.
 For example, flexible panels can attach to the top of your bimini or dodger canvas.

 Take your time and think this through; the best place depends on the configuration of your boat as well as the size of the solar panel or panels may determine the best mounting.
 It’s also key to follow manufacturer instructions during installation so as not to do anything which will violate the warranty (some of these products carry 20-year warranties so you want to be careful here).

 The next consideration is linking the solar bank to your batteries.
 Here you use a charge controller, making sure the proper setting for either gel or wet batteries is set.
-The wiring leading from your panels to the controller should be tinned marine grade; automotive wire looks similar to marine initially but after a few months in the marine environment it will lose conductivity, rendering your carefully-thought-out array less efficient.
+The wiring leading from your panels to the controller should be tinned marine grade; automotive wire looks similar to marine initially but after a few months in the marine environment it will lose conductivity, rendering your carefully thought-out array less efficient.
 You should also consider including a voltmeter in your system to monitor performance (if this is not included with your charge controller).

 In closing, there is a reason we are seeing more and more solar installations these days.
 The price is heading in the right direction and it feels good not to have to rely on the noisy, smelly auxiliary a couple times a day to keep the batteries topped off.
 Contact us if you are interested in learning more.